Y0Coss/docs-fork/pages/manage_and_operate/api/first-steps/guide.en-ie.md

 #### List and revoke your keys

-There is currently no Control Panel option to list and revoke your keys.
-The API portal can be used to do that :
+To list and revoke your keys, it's possible to either use the [Control Panel](https://www.ovh.com/manager/#/iam/api-keys) either use the API portal :

 - List the keys IDs with the following call: